takipi-field/overops-tile/README.md

 1. After the changes have been deployed, the OverOps Collector will be in the Org and Space entered during configuration.

 1. Map an `apps.internal` route to the Collector with a hostname with `--hostname name`.
 This is a shared domain.
 Be sure to use a unique hostname for each Collector.
-Note app name will contain version number, e.g. `overops-collector-0.9.1`.
+Note `my-app` will contain version number, e.g. `overops-collector-0.9.1`.

      ```sh
      cf map-route overops-collector apps.internal --hostname collector